-We’ve talked about our second bullet point here, and we’ve talked about the third bullet point here.
+We’ve talked about our second bullet point in the Work blog post, and we’ve talked about the third bullet point in the Love blog post.
 Although it might be enjoyable to read, I actually won’t discuss the first and last bullet points.
 The reason for this is because our 20s are about having fun!
 We have less responsibilities now than we probably will in the future (when we have families, mortgages, etc), and for potentially the first time ever, we have our own money that we can spend on things like going out to eat, sports/theater/entertainment, vacations, etc. Of course we should have fun while we can (while of course planning for our future).
 So, if we’re not talking about bullet points 1 and/or 4, then what is this blog post about?

 Well, as you might’ve picked up from the title of this blog post, this will be about our brains and our bodies.
-Therefore, this blog post will cover the following topics, based on The Defining Decade by Meg Jay:
+Therefore, this blog post will cover how our body continues to grow and change throughout our 20s, and why that’s important, based on The Defining Decade, by Meg Jay.

 We’re All Grown Up… But We’re Really Not